amsterdamcomics/amsterdamcomics.github.io/people.md

 <div class="bio">
 	<img src="{{ site.url }}/img/Vasso.jpg"/>
 	<div class="b">
-		<b><a href="https://www.uu.nl/medewerkers/VBelia/Profiel">Vasiliki (Vasso) Belia</a></b> is lecturer and researcher in the Gender Studies Programme at Utrecht University, where she teaches feminist theory and research methods.
-Her research is on autobiographical graphic narratives, the politics of literature and comics, and intertextual and transmedial relationships between feminist literary works and graphic novels.
-Vasso studied Theatre and Literature at the University of Athens.
-She holds a master’s degree in Cultural Management from Panteion University and a research master’s degree in Gender Studies from Utrecht University.
+		<b><a href="https://www.uu.nl/medewerkers/VBelia/Profiel">Vasiliki (Vasso) Belia</a></b>
+		 is a PhD candidate at the Department of Literature and Art, Maastricht University.
+In her research, Vasiliki studies contemporary graphic narratives that engage with the history of feminism and negotiate its meaning in the present.
+Vasso previously worked as lecturer and researcher at the Gender Studies Programme, Department of Media and Culture Studies, Utrecht University (2015-2020).
+She holds bachelor’s degrees in Theatre Studies and English Language and Literature (University of Athens), a master’s degree in Cultural Management (Panteion University of Social and Political Sciences), and a research master’s degree in Gender Studies (Utrecht University).
 	</div>
 </div>